Hillbilly: Video games

 Many video games feature plots, subplots or characters that utilize the Hillbilly stereotype for narrative purposes and cultural signifiers.
-Some notable examples of this include the Silent Hill video game series, Fallout 3, Fallout 76, Dead by Daylight, Grand Theft Auto V, Red Dead Redemption 2, Resident Evil 4 and Resident Evil 7.
+Some notable examples of this include the Silent Hill video game series, Fallout 3, Fallout 76, Dead by Daylight, Grand Theft Auto V, Red Dead Redemption 2, and Resident Evil 7.

 Cultural implications

 The hillbilly stereotype is considered to have had a traumatizing effect on some in the Appalachian region.
 Feelings of shame, self-hatred, and detachment are cited as a result of "culturally transmitted traumatic stress syndrome".
 Appalachian scholars say that the large-scale stereotyping has rewritten Appalachian history, making Appalachians feel particularly vulnerable.
 "Hillbilly" has now become part of Appalachian identity and some Appalachians feel they are constantly defending themselves against this image.

 The stereotyping also has political implications for the region.
 There is a sense of "perceived history" that prevents many political issues from receiving adequate attention.
 Appalachians are often blamed for economic struggles.
 "Moonshiners, welfare cheats, and coal miners" are stereotypes stemming from the greater hillbilly stereotype in the region.
 This prejudice has been said to serve as a barrier for addressing some serious issues such as the economy and the environment.

 Despite the political and social difficulties associated with stereotyping, Appalachians have organized to enact change.
-The War on Poverty is sometimes considered to be an example of one effort that allowed for Appalachian community organization.
+The war on poverty is sometimes considered to be an example of one effort that allowed for Appalachian community organization.
 Grassroots movements, protests, and strikes are common in the area, though not always successful.